-Looking back, I believe my leadership style came from a confluence of my own insecurities and the command and control style of leadership exhibited by the post-WWII leaders I worked for.
+Looking back, I believe my leadership style came from a confluence of my own insecurities and the command-and-control style exhibited by the post-WWII leaders I worked for.

 What that means is I did everything I could to hide my own insecurities behind a wall of bravado.
 It means that everything I said and did as a leader was designed selfishly to advance the cause of me, myself, and I.